-Note 1: If a loose ball is unintentionally touched by any part of a player's leg (including the knee), it is not considered kicking and is treated as touching.

-Note 2: If the penalty for an illegal bat or kick is declined, the procedure is the same as though the ball had been muffed.
-However, if the act (impetus) sends the ball behind a goal line, 3-17 applies.

-Note 3: The penalty for Articles 1 and 3 does not preclude a penalty for a palpably unfair act.
-See Palpably Unfair Act (12-3-3).

-Note 4: The ball is not dead when an illegal kick is recovered.
+- (1) If a loose ball is unintentionally touched by any part of a player's leg (including the knee), it is not considered kicking and is treated as touching. - (2) If the penalty for an illegal bat or kick is declined, the procedure is the same as though the ball had been muffed.
+However, if the act (impetus) sends the ball behind a goal line, 3-17 applies. - (3) The penalty for Articles 1 and 3 does not preclude a penalty for a palpably unfair act.
+See Palpably Unfair Act (12-3-3). - (4) The ball is not dead when an illegally kicked ball is recovered, unless another rule prescribes otherwise.

-A.R.
-12.15 Second-and-15 on A2.
-Quarterback A1 fumbles a snap in the end zone.
-While the ball is loose on the ground there, A1 deliberately kicks it.
-The ball is last touched by B1 before going out of bounds on A's 2-yard line.
-Ruling: Safety.
-See 8-7-3-Item 3-c and 11-5-1.